-We will give you more information when we contact you about taking your LGPS pension and AVC.
+Your pensions administrators will give you more information when they contact you about taking your LGPS pension and AVC.

 Your LGPS pension

 Your annual benefit statement shows the LGPS benefits you have built up to 31 March each year and an estimate of the benefits you would receive if you remained in employment until your normal pension age (NPA).